SPECTROstar Nano

 |

 Cell viability assays require a microplate reader that is sensitive and can generate a lot of data.
 BMG LABTECH’s CLARIOstar Plus and VANTAstar with Atmospheric Control Unit (ACU) offer the control needed for cell viability assays, regulating temperature, CO2, and O2 levels to ensure cells are maintained in an appropriate environment.
-The system offers the best sensitivity of its class and features the newly developed Enhanced Dynamic Range technology, as well as multiple shaking, well scan, and reagent injectors, making it the ideal platform for any live cell-based assay.
+The system offers the best sensitivity of its class and features the Enhanced Dynamic Range technology, as well as multiple shaking, well scan, and reagent injectors, making it the ideal platform for any live cell-based assay.
 This enables novel methodologies to be carried out and real-time data to be captured, offering a true walk-away solution5,7.

 Not sure what marker or apoptosis assay to use or what is best to measure for your application?
-Contact BMG for all your apoptosis queries, and we can point you in the right direction.
+Contact BMG LABTECH for all your apoptosis queries, and we can point you in the right direction.

 Absorbance plate reader with cuvette port